cole-trapnell-lab/hooke/docs/about.md

 ### Fitting a cell count model

+The next step is to fit a `cell_count_model` given a model formula.
+This function works with the standard `R formula` notations.

 A cell count model requires the following inputs:

 * `ccs` - a Hooke `cell_count_set` object
 * `main_model_formula_str` -  A character string specifying the model of cell abundances across samples, where terms refer to columns in `colData(ccs)`.
 Put main effects here.
 * `nuisance_model_formula_str` - A character string specifying the model of cell abundances across samples.
 Put nuisance effects here.

+In this case we are interested in comparing silica exposed mouse lungs to unexposed lungs.

 ```
 ccm  = new_cell_count_model(ccs,
                             main_model_formula_str = "~ exposed")
 ```

 ### Estimating abundances

+Next we can predict fold change values for a given contrast of interest using `estimate_abundances()`.

 * `ccm` - a Hooke `cell_count_model` object
 * `newdata` - A tibble of variables used for the prediction.